Gregory2604/gregory2604/README.md

 ### Key points
 *  Cross-platform and cross-browser testing experience
-*  Comprehensive understanding of QA processes and methodologies (Check list, Test suite, Test case, Bug report) and their practical use
+*  Comprehensive understanding of QA processes and methodologies (Agile, Scrum,Kanban, Check list, Test suite, Test case, Bug report) and their practical use
 *  Ability to work with test documentation;
 *  Analytical mindset, attention to detail, ability to formulate a problem clearly and concisely;
 *  Skills of interaction with the team at all stages of development;